 When considering the use of restricted sampling based on dichotomous extraneous variables we would usually prefer to admit the low-risk group to the study.
-Even in the absence of confounding, admitting subjects only from the high-risk group could make data interpretation more difficult if interaction between the exposure and a potential confounder was present.
-Thus, as an example, studies of many risk factors for disease may be restricted to non-smokers because of the strong adverse effects of smoking for many diseases and the potential association between other risk factors and smoking.
-This also avoids problems which arise if smoking and the other risk factor act synergistically in the development of the disease (and hence produce interaction (see Section 13.5.2)).
+Even in the absence of confounding, admitting subjects only from the high-risk group could make data interpretation more difficult if interaction between the exposure and potential confounder were present.
+Thus, as an example, we normally would prefer to select cows without mastitis (and exclude those with mastitis) in a study on the impact of foot lesions on milk production in case having both conditions produced biological synergism (and hence interaction (Section 13.6.2)).

-13.3 Matching on confounders
+13.3 MATCHING ON CONFOUNDERS